 cases, as suddenly disappears.
 It is called dropping after calving, from

-its following the parturient state.
+wing the parturient state.

 Symptoms.--Tremor of hind legs; a staggering gait, which soon